Antcall2436/NYC_Subway_Data_Analysis_Udacity/README.md

 # NYC_Subway_Data_Analysis_Udacity
-Udacity Project for Udacity's Big Data Foundations Nanodegree.
+Project for Udacity's Big Data Foundations Nanodegree.
 This notebook analyses NYC Subway Data, asking questions and insights on it.
 It also implements MapReduce.